Expensify/App/contributingGuides/CONTRIBUTING.md

 16. Please add a screenshot of the app running on each platform (Web, Desktop, iOS, Android, Mobile Web).

 #### Completing the final checklist
-17. Once your PR has deployed to production, a checklist will automatically be commented in the GH issue.
+17. Once your PR has been deployed to production, a checklist will automatically be commented in the GH issue.
 You're required to complete the steps that have your name mentioned before payment will be issued.
 18. The items requiring your completion consist of:
     1. Proposing steps to take for a regression test to ensure the bug doesn't occur again (For information on how to successfully complete this, head here.)
     2. Identifying and noting the offending PR that caused the bug (if any)